Laser skin resurfacing 101

-Thanks to huge advancements in technologies, lasers can now zap everything, including sun damage, acne scars, and tattoos.
-Which laser is best for your skin type and issue?
-Here's a comprehensive guide to laser skin resurfacing:
+Thanks to huge advancements in technologies, lasers can now zap away almost anything, including sun damage, acne scars, and tattoos.
+Which laser is best for your skin type and aesthetic dermatological concerns?
+Here's a comprehensive guide to laser skin resurfacing.

-Pigment-pulverizing lasers usually comprise Q-switched and picosecond lasers.
-Q-switched lasers release energy in short nanosecond bursts without cooling the skin's surface.
+Pigment-pulverizing lasers usually comprise Q-switch and picosecond lasers.
+Q-switch lasers release energy in short nanosecond bursts without cooling the skin's surface.
 Because Q-switch lasers come in a variety of wavelengths, they have safe options for nearly all skin tones.
 Q-switch lasers are most commonly used in laser tattoo removal and can also treat hyperpigmentation.
 What's more, Intense Pulsed Light (IPL) is used to treat pigment issues as well.

 Ablative resurfacing lasers

 Ablative resurfacing lasers include Fraxel Re:pair and Sciton Profractional.
 These lasers are designed to treat deep wrinkles, severe sun aging, and prominent scars.
-Unlike nonablative resurfacing lasers, ablative lasers create purposeful wounds on the skin's surface to stimulate more generous collagen renewal to produce noticeable results.
+Unlike non-ablative resurfacing lasers, ablative lasers create purposeful wounds on the skin's surface to stimulate more generous collagen renewal to produce noticeable results.
 However, these treatments require significant downtime to allow for sufficient healing.

 Which laser treatment stands out from the crowd?

 If you're looking for an all-around versatile laser treatment that will reduce fine lines, hyperpigmentation, and other skin concerns, then Clear + Brilliant might be just what you're looking for to help you meet your skin fitness goals.
 In addition to minimal downtime, it works on all skin types, and there are three different treatment options to choose from.
 You can also pair Clear + Brilliant with IPL Photofacials to help address a wider range of skin concerns, including redness.